PS2ClassicsVault/Cyberdevs-crDroid-Add-On-Installer/README.md

-# Cyberdevs-Pixel 7 & 9 CrDroid Add-On Installer
+# Cyberdev's Pixel 7 & 9 CrDroid Add-On Installer
 This mods crDroid with tweaks and extra applications that NikGapps didn't install upon installation!

 ## What is this?